Teaching Activities & Experience Categories

-- Lectures: prepare (write objectives and test questions) and teach one didactic lecture (one or more hours).
-With the College of Pharmacy and Pharmaceutical Sciences’ move to an active classroom environment, this may involve facilitating classroom discussion instead of delivering a traditional lecture.
+Prepare (write objectives and test questions) and teach one didactic lecture (one or more hours).
+The college’s active classroom environment promotes classroom discussions instead of delivering a traditional lecture.
 In some cases, if this is not attainable (travel distance, schedule changes, unforeseen circumstances, etc.), additional teaching experience in other areas can be used in lieu of a lecture.

 - Precept and evaluate Intermediate Pharmacy Practice Experience (IPPE) students (i.e. second and third year shadow students).